sahilnaik1/TRILOW-G/TRILOWG_SD/README.md

-Hicham commmit for SD card integration.
+Commit for SD card integration.